Leasehold Services Section:

 What to do if you have financial problems

-If you do not pay your service charges you are breaking the terms of your lease and the Council could (in extreme cases) apply to a Leasehold Valuation Tribunal or the Court for forfeiture of the lease.
+If you do not pay your service charges you are breaking the terms of your lease and the Council could (in extreme cases) apply to the First-tier Tribunal (Property Chamber) or the Court for forfeiture of the lease.
 This is very serious as you would not only lose your home but also any equity you had built up in it.

 If you become unemployed or your income reduces substantially, you should immediately contact your local office of the Department for Work and Pensions.
 You may also seek advice from the Citizens Advice Bureau.
 If you become eligible to receive Income Support or income-based Jobseeker's Allowance you may receive help with your mortgage interest payments.

 You may also be entitled to help if you are aged over 60 - please contact the Department for Work and Pensions for further information.